Gerardo-S/employee-directory/README.md

     "bootstrap"
     "axios"
 ````
 Once dependencies have been installed using node open integrated terminal for current directory.
 Use  ``npm install`` to launch application.
 Upon page load user will be displayed a table of employees.
-User may use search form to filer current employees.
+User may use search form to filter current employees.

 ## Demo of Application
 <img src="public\images\Search Functionality.gif" alt="Demo of Search Functionality">